marctrem/usbarmory-wiki-fork/Enclosures.md

 ## Official

-The [USB armory](http://inversepath.com/usbarmory) enclosure from [Inverse Path](http://inversepath.com) is a custom 5 pieces design (3 body parts + 2 caps) specifically designed to accommodate and protect the board.
+The [USB armory](http://inversepath.com/usbarmory) enclosure from [Inverse Path](http://inversepath.com) is a custom 4 pieces design (3 body parts + 1 cap) specifically designed to accommodate and protect the board.

 The enclosure can be easily assembled by snapping in three separate body parts, one of which acts as a sliding cover for the microSD card.
 Two removable caps respectively protect the USB plug and the 5-pin breakout header.